Social Entrepreneurs in Residence at Stanford (SEERS)

 SEERS Fellows are leaders of organizations taking a groundbreaking approach to advancing social, economic, and political change.

 SEERS Fellows spend Thursdays on campus during the academic quarter.
 The Cardinal Course—Social Entrepreneurship and the Advancement of Democracy, Development and Justice (IR 142)—is the foundation of the program and is offered to undergraduates and select graduate students who work in teams with the social entrepreneurs on specific projects to enhance the fellows' organizational capacity.
 Example of course projects include: working to help refugees realize their rights in Latin America; improving literacy for children in underprivileged communities in the U.S.; and training women to use sustainable water technologies in Africa; among other projects.
 The program is partially supported by Echoing Green, with advice from Keeno Sadler, Vice President of Programs.

 Lecturer Kathleen Kelly Janus leads the course.
-Janus is the senior advisor on social innovation to Governor Gavin Newsom.
+Janus is the former senior advisor on social innovation to Governor Gavin Newsom.
 Her book, Social Startup Success: How the Best Nonprofits Launch, Scale Up and Make a Difference, is a playbook for nonprofit organizations based on insights from hundreds of top-performing social innovators.

 Beyond the course, SEERS Fellows use their time on campus to advance professional objectives, contemplate their next steps as social change leaders, and broaden their networks in the Bay Area community.
 SEERS Fellows leave the fellowship with tangible projects to support their professional work, and students gain the practical experience of working on projects for a leading nonprofit organization.